About the actual number of primes (3)

 Proof:

-Using the deterministic test function t(n), find t(n) for each n from to
+Using the deterministic test function t(n), find t(n) for each n from

 and then add them together.
 Since t(n) returns only the values 0 for non-prime and 1 for prime, only the number of primes from